DIY Three Season Room Project

 I was a bit surprised to see that Midwest Manufacturing used 2 x 4’s in the construction of this truss, especially since it was 30 feet long, but the truss is quite sturdy and less “floppy” than you might expect.

 Once it’s hung and you add a few support studs between each truss, you’ll find they become rock solid.
 I don’t recommend walking on the inside spans because they are not rated for a very high load.

 You will see most of the work is being done using a makeshift 2 x 4 scaffold in the center of the room.
 This makes hanging these babies a breeze.
 Stay tuned!

 Safety should always be your utmost concern.
 While it is nice to say you built it all by yourself, getting hurt on the job is just not an option.
-If I had to do the truss setting part over, I would either bring in several able bodied workers or friends or possibly rented or hired a small crane to do the heavy lifting.
+If I had to do the truss setting part over, I would either bring in several able-bodied workers or friends or possibly rent or hire a small crane to do the heavy lifting.